 What is couples therapy?

-A good couples therapist, she says, teaches couples how to ask for what they want without causing the other person to shut down.
-During her couples therapy sessions, Carroll teaches couples new relational skills, such as how to express desires as wants instead of criticisms.
+During her couples therapy sessions, she also teaches couples new relational skills, such as how to express desires as wants instead of criticisms.
 For example, you might learn to say, "I want you to be more affectionate and hold my hand" rather than "You never hold my hand."

 Success rates of couples counseling.